GlycemicGPT Docs

 Connecting Your Tandem Pump (Cloud)

-How GlycemicGPT integrates with the Tandem t:connect cloud, in both directions.
+How GlycemicGPT integrates with the Tandem t:connect cloud.

 Cloud vs Bluetooth, what's the difference?